astronomer/docs/astro/start-your-astro-trial.md

 3. In the Cloud UI, click **Launch Google Cloud Shell** on the cluster creation screen.

-3. In your cloud shell, run `/bootstrap.sh` and follow the steps to grant Astro access to your GCP project.
+4. In your cloud shell, run `/bootstrap.sh` and follow the steps to grant Astro access to your GCP project.

 5. In the Cloud UI cluster creation screen, enter your GCP Project ID in **GCP Project ID**.

 6. In the **Region** list, select the region where you want to host your cluster.
 For trials, Astronomer recommends choosing the region that's closest to you.

-6. Optional.
+7. Optional.
 Click **Advanced** and configure VPC subnet ranges for Astro to connect to your GCP project through VPC peering.

-7. Click **Create cluster**.
+8. Click **Create cluster**.

 8. Wait for Astronomer to finish creating the cluster.
-You'll receive a notification from your user email once the process is complete.
+You'll receive an email notification when the process is complete.

 </TabItem>
 <TabItem value="azure">